TheJollyLaMa/jolly-sim-siddhi/README.md

 ## 🌟 Project Description

 Jolly Sim Siddhi is an innovative project aimed at revolutionizing the smart home ecosystem using decentralized technologies.
 Our platform leverages the power of blockchain and IPFS to create a secure, transparent, and efficient smart home experience.
 With Jolly Sim Siddhi, users can seamlessly connect and manage their smart home devices, share data securely, and earn rewards for contributing to the community.
+Data collected from community members who choose to share their data is used to improve algorithms that are released back to the community in an opensource manner.
+This allows the community to benefit and incentivize what works.
+As successful community members share their way to success and abundance at home, their security spreads to surrounding community members willign and able to adopt a similar lifestlye.
+Localized optimizations communicate automatically with oracles to suggest changes to households that are just beginning to come online.

 ### 🚀 Features

 - **Decentralized Storage:** Store and share data securely using IPFS.
 - **Blockchain Integration:** Utilize blockchain for secure and transparent transactions.
-- **Smart Home Connectivity:** Easily connect and manage various smart home devices.
+- **Smart Home Connectivity:** Easily connect and manage various smart home devices to live a more efficient, sustainable life.
 - **Community Rewards:** Earn rewards for contributing data and participating in the ecosystem.

 ## 📅 Milestones